How to Choose a Realtor to Sell Your Home

 And then leverage the right marketing tools to reach those buyers.

-Look at criteria that actually matter
+Focus on criteria that actually matter

 There’s a big difference between a good real estate agent and an average one.